missystem/cis415review/lecturenotes03.md

 * **Long-term scheduler** (job scheduler)
 	- Selects which jobs should be allowed to run
 	- Loads process and makes it ready to run

+### Interprocess Communication (IPC)
+* Allow cooperating processes to exchange data
+* Why provide environment that allows process cooperation?
+	- Information sharing
+	- Computation speedup
+	- Modularity
+* 2 fundamental models:
+	- Shared memory
+		- A region of memory that is shared by the cooperating processes is established
+		- Processes can then exchange information by reading and writing data to the shared region
+		- Faster than message passing
+	- Message passing
+		- Communication takes place by means of messages exchanged between the cooperating processes
+		- Useful for exchanging smaller amounts of data (no conflicts need be avoided)
+		- Easier to implement in a distributed system than shared memory

+###

 ### Process Actions in Client-Server
 * Example of forking to create a new process